chhaviiiii/Personal-Project/README.md

 # Instructions for Grader

-- You can generate the first required action related to the user story "adding multiple Xs to a Y" by...
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by filling out the information on the form (customer name, product name, product type, product price) and clicking on add order.

-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by...
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by filling out the information on the form (customer name, product name, product type, product price) and clicking on add order.*

+If you change the name of the customer then a new order is created, otherwise if the name of the customer is the same then the product is simply added to the existing order
-- You can locate my visual component by...
+- You can locate my visual component by running the application and a splash screen will be displayed.

-- You can save the state of my application by...
+- You can save the state of my application by clicking on "File" and pressing Save Orders.

-- You can reload the state of my application by...
+- You can reload the state of my application by clicking on "File" and pressing Load Orders.